 - Co-operative values: how it is living up to the co-operative values

-It is intended, in particular, as guidance on how co-ops might structure their annual report to members, but offers a lense through which co-ops can view their wider member communications across the year.
-At its core, the new framework for co-operatives focuses on the uniqueness of the co-op model.
+This guidance can help your co-op structure its annual report and offers a lens through which co-ops can view their wider member communications across the year.
+At its core, the framework focuses on the uniqueness of the co-op model.

-The model reflects a ‘principles’ based approach rather than being prescriptive in nature and each co-operative should choose those areas of the framework that will particularly resonate with its members using the model as an ‘options menu’ for developing best practice narrative reporting.
+The model reflects a ‘principles’ based approach and each co-operative should choose those areas of the framework that will particularly resonate with its members, using the model as an ‘options menu’ for developing best practice.

 Good narrative reporting is all about telling a unique and compelling story of a co‑operative in a clear and meaningful way for its members.
 The graphic below outlines the main principles of narrative reporting.